Assisted Reproductive Technologies

 EMBRYO DONATION

-Embryo donation occurs when a couple who has successfully completed the process of in vitro fertilization (IVF) decides to donate their remaining embryos to other couples or individuals who might be trying to conceive.
-Like egg and sperm donation, the relationship between the donor and the recipient can be negotiated between parties, although it is often anonymous or “semi-open,” in which information is exchanged, but names and contact information is withheld.
+Embryo donation occurs when a couple who has completed the process of in vitro fertilization (IVF) decides to donate their remaining embryos to other couples or individuals who might be trying to conceive.
+Like egg and sperm donation, the relationship between the donor and the recipient can be negotiated between parties, although it is often anonymous or “semi-open,” in which information is exchanged, but names and contact information are withheld.

 SERVICE AGREEMENTS AND FUND MANAGEMENT